kinsiv/ProsperLoans_Analysis/README.md

     <img src="https://github.com/kinsiv/ProsperLoans_Analysis/assets/89998643/2ae8ad63-a12e-40d9-9d18-b593d13c7f01" alt="Your Image"/>
 </div>

-5. Preferred DTR ratio is <=.36, which a new user is 85.08% likely to ascertain (1).
-There's risky approvals handed out to unsatisfactory DTRs of >=.43, which a new user is 4.95% likely to ascertain (2).
+5. Preferred DTR ratio is <=.36, which a new user is 85.08% likely to ascertain.
+There's risky approvals handed out to unsatisfactory DTRs of >=.43, which a new user is 4.95% likely to ascertain.
 Denial of these applications can lead to fewer defaults, as is industry standard.
-* (1) Confident Interval: [.359, .36], with a CI of 97.5%
+* Estimate: .36, Confident Interval: [.359, .36], with a CI of 97.5%
-* (2) Confidence Interval: [.428, .432], with a CI of 97.5%
+* Estimate: .43, Confidence Interval: [.428, .432], with a CI of 97.5%

 ![image](https://github.com/kinsiv/ProsperLoans_Analysis/assets/89998643/25717cd7-57d2-4fa6-ae54-f449070c8de6)